 For loans made after July 1999, lending institutions are required (by federal law) to automatically cancel Private Mortgage Insurance (PMI) when the loan balance falls lower than 78 percent of the purchase price � but not at the point the loan reaches 22 percent equity.
 (This law does not cover some higher risk mortgages.)
 However, you are able to cancel PMI yourself (for loans closed after July 1999) when your equity gets to 20 percent, without consideration of the original price of purchase.

 Do your homework

-Familiarize yourself with your monthly statements to keep track of principal payments.
-Find out the selling prices of other houses in your immediate area.
-If your mortgage is fewer than five years old, it's likely you haven't greatly reduced principal � it's been mostly interest.
+Keep track of your principal payments.
+Also stay aware of what other homes are purchased for in your neighborhood.
+If your mortgage is fewer than five years old, it's likely you haven't paid down much principal � you have been paying mostly interest.

 Got a Question?

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.